idea42co/NetCoreTemplates/Content/idea42react/README.md

 # `dotnet new reactjs`
-This bootstrap used the `ng new` command to build a standalone AngularJS application that builds directly into .NET Core.
+This bootstrap used the `create-react-app` command to build a standalone AngularJS application that builds directly into .NET Core.

 ## For Development
 You can use the following to run your application during development.